Skip to main content

 • all nodes are running the same Skulk build

-• you know which machine should be the store host
+• for an explicit store deployment, you know which machine should be the store host and its chosen store_path is mounted, writable, and large enough

-• that machine has enough storage for the models you want to share
+• for a default fresh cluster, the elected master's normal user-home filesystem has enough space for the models you want to share

 This is the simplest path for most people.

-2. Open the dashboard on the node you want to become the store host.
+2. Open the dashboard on the node you want to use for administration.

 3. Go to Settings.